scale-it/sigmadao/dapp/README.md

 ### How to create a sigmada user and setup sigmadao with read-only permission to database?

+Make sure you are:
-Sigmadao-indexer should be running before executing the below scripts.
+- [sigmadao-indexer](https://github.com/scale-it/sigmadao-indexer) should be running before executing the below scripts.
+- in `/contracts` directory of this project before executing belows scripts.

 Create a sigma dao user, if not already created: